XiangJi/CareerBoost/README.md

 Analyze and decompose complex software systems and collaborate with and influence others to improve the overall design.

-Qualifications
-Minimum qualifications:
-BS degree in Computer Science or a similar field, or equivalent practical experience.

-1 year relevant work experience, including development and/or test automation experience.

-Preferred qualifications:
-Master's or PhD in Computer Science or related technical field.

-Experience with one or more general purpose programming languages including but not limited to: Java, C/C++, C#, Objective C, Python, JavaScript, or Go.

-Extensive knowledge of Unix/Linux environments.

 Proficient in refactoring, test automation, emergent design, testable and modular code, build infrastructure and test-driven development.

-Excellent analytical and problem-solving skills; commitment to delivering great software and releasing it quickly, efficiently and with increasing quality.

-Deep knowledge of internet technologies.